PyconUK/2017.pyconuk.org/README.rst

 This site uses django-amber_.
 To install django-amber and other dependencies, run ``pip install -r requirements.txt``.  django-amber is only known to work with Python 3.5+.

 You must also install `less <https://www.npmjs.com/package/less>`_, and ensure that `lessc` is available in your PATH.
-The version of lessc packaged in Ubuntu 16.04 is not sufficient (it's probably too old)
+The version of lessc packaged in Ubuntu 16.04 is not sufficient (it's probably too old).
+Instead, use apt-get to install npm and type: ``sudo npm install -g less``

 django-amber builds the site by assembling several components: